just-the-docs/just-the-docs/docs/Products/index.md

 ___

-DXdao owns and operates DeFI products and protocols on Ethereum and xDai.
+DXdao owns and operates DeFI products and protocols on Ethereum, Arbitrum, and Gnosis Chain.
 DXdao’s current suite of products include:

+## Swapr

+A multi-chain AMM with a suite of unique features including LP governance, DIY farming, and much more.

+You can visit the Swapr Dapp <a href="https://swapr.eth.link/#/swap" target="_blank">here</a> or learn more about Swapr [here]({% link docs/Products/swapr/index.md %}).

+## Carrot

+A multi-chain AMM with a suite of unique features including LP governance, DIY farming, and much more.

+You can visit the Carrot Dapp <a href="https://carrot.eth.link/#/swap" target="_blank">here</a> or learn more about Carrot [here]({% link docs/Products/carrot/index.md %}).

 ## Omen

 A fully decentralized multi-chain prediction market platform.

 You can visit the Omen Dapp <a href="https://omen.eth.link/#/liquidity" target="_blank">here</a> or learn more about Omen [here]({% link docs/Products/omen/index.md %}).

-## Swapr

-A multi-chain AMM with a suite of unique features including LP governance, DIY farming, and much more.

-You can visit the Swapr Dapp <a href="https://swapr.eth.link/#/swap" target="_blank">here</a> or learn more about Swapr [here]({% link docs/Products/swapr/index.md %}).

 ## Aqua